98th Guards Airborne Division: Cold War

-End of Soviet
+End of the Soviet era

 In summer 1991, the division received instructions from the Government of Ukraine to swear allegiance to the Ukrainian Armed Forces.
-The division staff and most of the troops refused the order; the division had a large number of ethnic Ukrainians but loyalty to the division and the VDV took precedence over ethnic roots.On 1 October 1992, the 300th Guards Airborne Regiment left the division and became a separate unit.
+The division staff and most of the troops refused the order; the division had a large number of ethnic Ukrainians but loyalty to the division and the VDV took precedence over ethnic roots.

+In February 1992, the division's regiments were ordered by VDV headquarters to prepare for a deployment to Chechnya.
+However, the commander of the Odesa Military District Vitaliy Radetsky arrived at the division headquarters and disputed the deployment, ordering Ukrainian Army pontoon-laying trucks to block the division's airfields.
+Divisional commander Valery Vostrotin ended up defusing the situation, as the pontoon truck unit's chief of staff was Vostrotin's acquaintance from Soviet Army days, and did not want the confrontation to escalate.
+Eventually the Chechnya deployment was canceled.

+On 1 October 1992, the 300th Guards Airborne Regiment left the division and became a separate unit.
 It was replaced by the 106th Guards Airborne Division's 331st Guards Airborne Regiment.

 The division was relocated from Bolgrad in Ukraine to Ivanovo after the fall of the Soviet Union during early 1993, following an agreement between Russia and Ukraine over dividing the division's equipment.
 A significant number of ethnic Ukrainian paratroopers (around 40% of the division's manpower) transferred to the Ukrainian military and formed the 1st Airmobile Division.
 The rest of the formation moved to Ivanovo in the spring of 1993 and by April the division was transferred to the Russian military.

 In October 1992, the 300th Guards Parachute Regiment was detached and sent to Abakan in the Siberian Military District.
 In the city of Abakan, four years later, the 300th Guards Parachute Regiment was reorganised as the 100th independent Guards Airborne Brigade, but was then disbanded circa 1998.

 In December 1997, the 299th Guards Airborne Regiment was absorbed into the 217th Guards Airborne Regiment.